mali13-2/smart-AI-access-system/README.md

 2. Run Python Script
 python face_reader_deep.py
 3. Upload Arduino Code
-Use Arduino IDE into upload mahamarduino.ino
+Use Arduino IDE into upload arduino.ino

 # How to Run the System
 -Power Arduino